Batch-of-Thought: Cross-Instance Learning for Enhanced LLM Reasoning: Ethics Statement

 \section{Ethics Statement}

 In writing this paper, we used an AI assistant to correct grammatical errors.
 During the coding process, we utilized AI tools for code completion.
-All datasets and models used in our experiments are publicly accessible.
-Our newly released Seller Fraud Detection benchmark contains only publicly available information and does not include any private or sensitive data.
+Our newly introduced Seller Fraud Detection benchmark contains only publicly available information and does not include any private or sensitive data.
 The Seller Fraud Detection benchmark was developed with human expert annotation.
 All annotators were compensated fairly for their time and expertise at rates exceeding standard professional compensation in their region.
 Annotators were provided with clear guidelines and had the option to decline participation at any time.